 Shop my favorite Macrame cords

-Not only are they silky soft, eco-friendly, and perfect for beginners, but they also come in many different sizes and trendy seasonal colors.
+They are silky soft, eco-friendly, and perfect for beginners, and they also come in many different sizes and trendy seasonal colors.
 Find your LOCAL Bobbiny cord supplier to save on shipping costs!

 About Macrame for Beginners